 Monday September 18, 2000, Day 28

 Before leaving the island of Paleo Trikeri we took a 15 minute walk up the hill to the Monastery of Panayia.
 It was built in 1829 and it is very well maintained.
 The monk/priest came over and introduced himself.
 He was born in Evia but he had been a priest for over 40 years in Canada.
-After his repatriation in Greece he was assigned to Paleo Trikeri where he has been for only 4 months.
+After his repatriation to Greece he was assigned to Paleo Trikeri where he has been for only 4 months.
 He is a sharp and very ambitious fellow and wants to make many changes.
 He walked with us back to the harbor and he invited us to join him for a cup of coffee.
 On the way down we met a very frisky young donkey who, after I petted him, took a great liking of me.
 He followed us almost all the way to the harbor.

-We left Paleo Trikeri at 1030.
+Paleo Trikeri at 1030.
 The wind was a very light breeze of 2-10 knots SSW and we were forced to motor.
 We decided to follow the north shore of Skiathos and go to its main harbor in the evening.
 After motoring for 20.4 M we stopped in the lovely beach of Mandraki (Μανδράκι) [39° 10' N 023° 23.8' E] at 1350.

 Skiathos (Σκιάθος) is the most touristically developed of the Sporades.
 As a result in the past several years it has been cursed by many large and ugly new buildings, especially along its southern shores.
 By nature, Skiathos is a beautiful island, mountainous and very green, with large trees, and its reputed 62 beaches are of stunning beauty.
 Unfortunately very few have been left in their natural state.
 Most have been “developed” which translates into bars, blasting loudspeakers, umbrellas, cigarette buts, beach chairs, plastic wrappers, and many other non-natural elements.